 Monument 122 is a low relief sculpture marking the defeat of Palenque by Ruler 4 in 711 and the capture of Kan Joy Chitam II, who is depicted as a bound captive.

 Monument 141 is a very well preserved hieroglyphic panel carved from fine grained white limestone with almost the whole inscription intact.
 It describes the dedication of a ballcourt by K’inich B’aaknal Chaak.

 Monument 154 dates to the reign of K’inich Hix Chapat and records his installing of two subordinate lords in 633.

 Monument 158 has a very late date, in AD 904, at the very end of the Classic Period.
 It was erected during the reign of Ruler 10.

-Artefacts in the collection include stone sculptures, ceramics and artefacts sculpted from bone, shell, obsidian and flint.
+Artifacts in the collection include stone sculptures, ceramics and artifacts sculpted from bone, shell, obsidian and flint.
 The pieces in the museum graphically depict the two sides of the power exercised by Toniná, on the one hand with sculptures of the city’s rulers and on the other with its depictions of bound prisoners of war.

 You can dial 078 from any phone, where you can find free information about tourist attractions, airports, travel agencies, car rental companies, embassies and consulates, fairs and exhibitions, hotels, hospitals, financial services, migratory and other issues.

 Or dial the toll-free (in Mexico) number 01-800-006-8839.

 You can also request information to the email firstname.lastname@example.org